odea-project/qAlgorithms/report/report.md

 space between first and second or last and last-1 masses.
 This order space is distributed similarly to an exponential distribution with a decreasing probability for increasing distances.
-Here, we assume that a cumulative probability of 99 % can be used to estimate a threshold for an acceptable distance.)
+Here, we assume that a cumulative probability of 99 % can be used to estimate a threshold for an acceptable distance. // adressed)

 For subsetting a bin by scans, it is sorted by scans and then subset at every position where the difference between two neighbouring points is greater than six.